bahanonu/ciatah/README.md

 ### Visualize any movie quickly using read from disk

-Users can quickly visualize movies in any of the supported formats (HDF5, AVI, TIFF, and ISXD) using the `playMovie` function.
+Users can quickly visualize movies in any of the supported formats (HDF5, NWB, AVI, TIFF, and ISXD) using the `playMovie` function.
 This will read directly from disk, allowing users to scroll through frames to visually check movies before or after processing.
 See below code:

 ```MATLAB
 % Use the absolute path to the movie file or a valid relative path.